 What Is A Simcade?

 A simcade is essentially a racing game that puts no particular focus on fun or realism, but instead tries to find the balance between the two.
-Lots of popular games fall into this category, and that is no accident.
+Lots of the most popular sim racing games fall into this category, and for good reason.
 Simcade games try to find this balance as it helps to bring a reasonable racing experience to a wider audience.
-More people want something in the middle of fun and hyper realistic.
+More people want something in between fun and hyper realistic.

 The games usually offer players a wide range of vehicles and tracks to choose from, while also giving some adjustability when it comes to performance customization.
 This means you will most likely find your favourite car on a simcade game and be able to customize things like tire wear and fuel consumption, but not have to worry about too many other options affecting your experience.

-Simcade games tend to be compatible with a wide variety of setups.
-They can often be played using a console controller, but they are also usually optimized reasonably well, if not entirely, for basic to more advanced sim racing rigs.
+Simcade games tend to be compatible with a wide variety of setups too.
+They can often be played using a controller, but they are also usually optimized reasonably well for basic to more advanced sim racing rigs.
 This means you will be able to go around the track with your controller or your wheel alongside your pedals, gear shifter and handbrake with reasonable ease.

-So, what games fall into the category of simcade racer?
 Some of the big names in the sim racing world, such as Gran Turismo and Forza Motorsport, are good examples of simcade games.
-Both of these games offer plenty of tracks and cars to suit sim racers of all levels of experience.
+Both of these game series offer plenty of cars and tracks to suit sim racers of all levels of experience.

 The games also offer some reasonable room for customization, alongside in-game options for controlling some of the finer aspects of your car.
 These include things like brake biases and weight distribution, which can help to up the realism factor.
 However, these games are also designed to be fun and highly playable, and that is why they are good examples of simcade racing games.